dgibbs64/HLSW-Fixes/README.md

 # hlsw-fixes
 Fixes and adds a few HL2 Mod Games in HLSW
-## Adds support for new HL2 Mod Servers in HLSW
+## Adds support for new Servers in HLSW
+* 7 Days to Die
+* ARK: Survival Evolved
 * Black Mesa: Deathmatch
 * Contagion
 * Counter Strike: Global Offensive
+* Dota 2
 * Double Action: Boogaloo
+* Fistful of Frags
+* Homefront
+* Just Cause 2
+* Killing Floor 2
+* Natural Selection 2
 * No More Room in Hell
+* Rust
+* Sniper Elite v2
+* Sniper Elite 3
+* Space Engineers
+* Starbound

+note: not all servers may be fully functioning.
+Although the HLSW fixes will detect the server, rcon may not work.
+If the game engine is source it should work but others may not (its worth testing and letting me know).

 ## Fixes HLSW bugs
-* Fixes Rcon not working for NMRIH and others
+* Fixes Rcon not working for source engine servers.

 Without fix